drjack0/brazilian-covid-19-data-mining/README.md

 # Brazilian Covid19: Data Mining Project
-Data Mining project - Analysis on Covid-19 contagion in Brazilian province
+Data Mining project - Analysis on Covid-19 contagion in Brazilian province of "Estado do Espirito Santo"

-PDF Presentation and Jupyter Notebooks about my Analysis on Covid-19 contagion in Brazilian province.
+PDF Presentation and Jupyter Notebooks about my Analysis on Covid-19 contagion in Brazilian province of "Estado do Espirito Santo"

 Here you can find a comparison between machine learning algorithms, regarding predicting whether a patient with the disease will die or not based on personal clinical features.